altumguides/altumguides.github.io/index.md

 # Things to keep in mind
   - Remember the index number so that you can resume your progress using the navigation bar.
   - Make sure to record your time in the time sheet every time you start working.
-  - Don't hesitate to r
+  - Don't hesitate to reach out to

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxMjQwMTcxMF19
+eyJoaXN0b3J5IjpbMTI5NTE1Njc5OF19
 -->